DanOlmedo/README_generator/README.md

           DanOlmedo

           Test commands to demonstrate app functionality:
-          init()
+          writeToFile()

           FAQs:
-          What is this used for?
-To create an easy and fast README with input at the command line
+          How do ir run the app? --run: node index.js at the command line

           If you have any questions, contact: DanOlmedo.